miloskal/ltm/docs/README.md

 ## Note

 Application is initially written and tested on Ryzen 5 3500u CPU, Kubuntu 20.04.
-Hence, minimal changes of SHELLCMD_ macros may be needed in `include/ShellCommands.h` for other CPUs/OSes.
+Hence, minimal changes of SHELLCMD_ macros may be needed in `include/ShellCommands.h` for other CPUs / OSes.

 ## Under the hood